MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Introduction

 Neural classifiers are vulnerable to adversarial attacks, producing unexpected predictions when subject to purposefully constructed human-imperceptible input perturbations and hence manifesting severe safety risks \citep{Goodfellow15, Madry18}.
 Existing methods for robust deep neural networks \citep{Madry18, Zhang19} often suffer from significant accuracy penalties on clean (unattacked) data \citep{Tsipas19, Zhang19, Pang22}.
-As deep models continue to form the core of numerous products, trading clean accuracy for robustness is understandably unattractive for real-life users and profit-driven service providers.
-As a result, despite the continuous development in adversarial robustness research, robust models are rarely deployed and practical services remain non-robust \citep{Ilyas18, Borkar21}.
+As deep learning continues to form the core of numerous products, trading clean accuracy for robustness is understandably unattractive for real-life users and profit-driven service providers.
+As a result, despite the continuous development in adversarial robustness research, robust models are rarely deployed and practical services powered by neural networks remain non-robust \citep{Ilyas18, Borkar21}.

-To bridge the gap between robustness research and applications, researchers have considered reconciling robustness and accuracy \citep{Balaji19, Chen20a, Raghunathan20, Rade21, Liu22, Pang22, Cheng22}.
-Most works focused on improving robust training methods, and are thus expensive to implement.
-Moreover, training-based methods may be incompatible with each other, and can be hard to integrate into recent advancements in large-scale models pre-trained with large real or synthetic datasets.
-An alternative direction to relieve the accuracy-robustness trade-off is through an ensemble of a standard (often non-robust) model and a robust model \citet{Bai23a, Bai23b}.
-This ensemble model is referred to as the \textit{mixed classifier}, whereas \textit{base classifiers} refers to its standard and robust components.
+To bridge the gap between robustness research and applications, researchers have strived to reconcile robustness and accuracy \citep{Balaji19, Chen20a, Raghunathan20, Rade21, Liu22, Pang22, Cheng22}, mostly focusing on improving robust training methods.
+Despite some empirical success, the training-based approach faces inherent challenges.
+Training robust neural networks from scratch is highly expensive.
+More importantly, training-based methods suffer from performance bottlenecks.
+This is because the compatibility between different training schemes is unclear, making it hard to combine multiple advancements.
+Additionally, it is hard to integrate robust training techniques into rapidly improving large models, often trained or pre-trained with non-classification tasks.

+To this end, an alternative training-free direction has emerged, relieving the accuracy-robustness trade-off through an ensemble of a standard (often non-robust) model and a robust model \citep{Bai23, Bai24}.
+This ensemble is referred to as the \textit{mixed classifier}, whereas \textit{base classifiers} refers to its standard and robust components.
+The mixing approach is mutually compatible with the training-based methods, and hence should be regarded as an add-on.
+Unlike conventional \textit{homogeneous} ensembling, where all base classifiers share the same goal, the mixed classifier considers \textit{heterogeneous} mixing, with one base classifier specializing in the benign attack-free scenario and the other focusing on adversarial robustness.
+Thus, the number of base classifiers is naturally fixed as two, in turn maintaining a high inference efficiency.

 We observe that many robust base models share a benign confidence property: their correct predictions are much more confident than incorrect ones.
 Verifying such a property for numerous existing models trained via different methods \citep{Peng23, Pang22, Wang23, Debenedetti22, Na20, Gowal20, Liu23, Singh23}, we speculate that strengthening this property can improve the mixed classifiers' trade-off even without changing the base classifiers' predicted classes.